 - Over 50% of the working population is employed by a small business (Stat from Yahoo).
 That means that for literally every other person you meet, chances are they are impacted by your decision on where to spend your dollars.

 Don’t get us wrong, there are things you just won’t be able to buy locally, and sometimes you just want to get out of town and get a little something different.
-But it’s all about making that conscious decision to think first about how you could do it locally, then shop.
+Online shopping is also increasingly popular, and discount vouchers can be found on sites like Raise.com, but it’s all about making that conscious decision to think first about how you could do it locally, then shop.
 Why take the time to do that?

 - That local business you’re considering shopping is the same small business you just asked to donate to your cause, and they did.
 Local businesses are more likely to support non-profits and local causes than big-box retailers.
 See our previous post on the Junior Auxiliary Charity Ball if you need proof.